Investment Management Service

 Therefore, we focus most of our time on you, your risk profile, your required rate of return, and selecting the proper asset allocation for you.
 Then we work on portfolio construction using all the investment vehicles that make sense for you.

 We are rigorous, but not rigid in selecting investments.
-We couple the active management of managers selecting stocks with a passive low cost indexing approach.
-This is unusual in portfolio management, but we have found some areas of the market are best left to capturing a “market effect”.
+We couple the active management of managers with a passive low-cost indexing approach.
 For certain areas such as alternatives, we use active managers.
 In fact, this approach creates a more durable, dynamic and opportunistic portfolio.

 Furthermore, our investment approach is not tied to any “proprietary” investment in which we have an ownership stake.
 Rather, we choose managers for each specialty area of the market.
 This provides an opportunity for true experts in each respective area.